-Mr. Bill explains his overall production flow and technique when it comes to making glitchy, sound design craziness.
-He keeps everything else as simple as possible and to make the crazy glitchy sounds he creates a mud pie.
+Mr. Bill explained his overall production flow and technique when it comes to making glitchy, sound design craziness.
+He keeps everything else as simple as possible.
+To make the crazy sounds he has, he creates a mudpie.

-A mudpie is where you take a bunch of audio samples and clips, warp, time stretch and process them with your favorite effects and then record your performance to a new track creating a new audio file that you can edit and draw from to create crazy glitchy edits with.
+A mudpie is where you take a bunch of audio samples and clips, process them with any effects you like to use and then record your performance to a new track creating a crazy audio file that sounds mostly like noise.
 “It’s a long file of sound design, just a bunch of noise basically.”

-Using the mudpie source material also helps create one cohesive sound because you have a wild collection of sounds that all have the same overall tonal center.
-This video shows you how to create your own mud pies just like the ones he creates to produce his tracks and many of the downloads from from sound websites like Splice that are people’s own mud pies, cut up and sold to you!
+Using the mudpie source material also helps create one cohesive sound because you have a wild collection of soundwaves that all have the same overal tonal center.
+Using these sound design techniques is how to make a song like Mr. Bill.
+He even believes that a lot of the crazy sounds you would download from Splice are people’s own mudpies, cut up and sold to you!

-- He starts by warping and time stretching it a lot
+- He starts by stretching it a lot

 - adjusting the pitch to match the song